5-Minute Avocado Chocolate Pudding Recipe (Paleo | Dairy Free)

 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-The avocado provides a creamy texture, while the cocoa powder and the honey give it the rich chocolate flavor.
+The avocado provides a creamy texture, while the cocoa powder and honey give it a rich, nostalgic chocolate flavor.
+Made with only wholesome ingredients, there are absolutely no preservatives or refined sugars.

 When you follow the Paleo diet (or any special diet, really), you have to compromise and give up certain desserts.
-We typically don't eat dairy, and we try to avoid refined sugar.
+You typically don’t eat dairy, and you try to avoid refined sugar.
+This pudding works perfectly!

 - sugar